Global illumination: Real-time applications

 Achieving accurate computation of global illumination in real-time remains difficult.
-In real-time 3D graphics, the diffuse inter-reflection component of global illumination is sometimes approximated by an "ambient" term in the lighting equation, which is also called "ambient lighting" or "ambient color" in 3D software.
-Though this method of approximation is easy to perform computationally, when used alone it does not provide an adequately realistic effect.
+On one end, the diffuse inter-reflection component of global illumination is sometimes approximated by an "ambient" term in the lighting equation, which is also called "ambient lighting" or "ambient color" in 3D software.
+Though this method is one of the cheapest ways to simulate indirect lighting, when used alone it does not provide an adequately realistic effect.
 Ambient lighting is known to "flatten" shadows in 3D scenes, making the overall visual effect more bland.
-Beyond ambient lighting, techniques which trace the path of light accurately, such as those mentioned in the paragraph above, have historically been either too slow for consumer hardware or limited to static and precomputed environments.
-This proves problematic, as most applications allow for input from an user that can affect their environment, and the precalculation steps may introduce constraints upon the artists.
+Beyond ambient lighting, techniques which trace the path of light accurately have historically been either too slow for consumer hardware or limited to static and precomputed environments.
+A classic real-time approach is precomputed radiance transfer, which precomputes light transport so that low-frequency lighting can be changed in real time while preserving effects such as soft shadows and interreflections, but its original form generally assumed fixed geometry and could not vary lighting and view simultaneously in real time.
+This proves problematic, as most applications allow for input from a user that can affect their surroundings, and the precalculation steps may introduce constraints upon the artists.
 Consequently, research has been dedicated to finding a balance between adequate performance, accurate visual results, and interactivity.

-Recently, consumer graphics hardware (starting with Nvidia's RTX 20 series and AMD's Radeon RX 6000 series) has been extended to allow for ray tracing computations to be performed in real time through hardware acceleration.
+Starting with Nvidia's RTX 20 series, consumer graphics hardware has been extended to allow for ray tracing computations to be performed in real time through hardware acceleration.
 This has allowed for further improvements, as applications can now harness the power of this acceleration to provide not only precise lighting results, but the ability to affect said lighting dynamically.
 Some content that has taken advantage of this capability includes Cyberpunk 2077, Indiana Jones and the Great Circle, and Alan Wake 2, among others.